moabi/wp-attachment-filter/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provide an attachment filter for wordpress make use of EML plugin categories : http://www.wpuxsolutions.com/
+Provide an attachment filter box for wordpress in the front end Easy to use with EML plugin categories : http://www.wpuxsolutions.com/

 == Description ==

-Provide an attachment filter for wordpress shortcodes to display media by tax
+- Provide an attachment filter for wordpress in the front end area
+- filter by taxonomy, custom fields,asc/desc, name/title, text, mime type
+- shortcodes to display attachments by taxonomy

+Back-office :

+- select the custom fields you want to filter
+- change you attachment taxonomy to your needs

 == Installation ==